-Robert K. Hur, the special prosecutor in charge of the investigation, has questioned many of the highest-ranking officials of the White House and the US cabinet over the past nine months, following the discovery of classified documents in Mr. Biden’s office at a research organization as well as at his private home, according to a report in The New York Times on September 28.
+Robert K. Hur, the special prosecutor in charge of the investigation, has questioned many of the highest-ranking officials of the White House and the US cabinet over the past nine months, following the discovery of classified documents in the office once reserved for Mr. Biden at a research organization as well as at his private home, according to a report by The New York Times on September 28.

-The newspaper, citing sources familiar with the matter, said those interviewed by Mr. Hur included officials who worked with Mr. Biden both during the late stages of President Barack Obama’s administration and now.
-Two prominent names among them were Steve Ricchetti, a top official at the White House, and Jake Sullivan, the national security adviser.
+The newspaper, citing sources familiar with the matter, said those interviewed by Mr. Hur included officials who worked with Mr. Biden both during the late stages of President Barack Obama’s administration and now, including Steve Ricchetti, a top White House official, and Jake Sullivan, the national security adviser.

 US National Security Advisor Jake Sullivan